VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 choosing a file or by selecting a predefined one.
 Predefined symbolic and positional mappings are available.

-The symbolic mapping assigns the pressed Mac key to the same labeled key on the virtual cbm keyboard.
+The 'symbolic mapping' assigns the pressed Mac key to the same labeled key on the virtual cbm keyboard.
 So pressing F1 on the Mac presses F1 on the emulated machine.
 It also does automatic shifting/unshifting, e.g. pressing F2 on the Mac results in a virtual shift press and a virtual key F1 press (i.e. F2 is